 All of these features will make almost any traditional attempt at breaking into your home—with a crowbar, for example—completely useless.
 These features can be very discretely integrated into the unit.
 This means that your windows and doors can maintain their slim sight-lines.
 The multi-locking point system also has the added bonus of making the window more airtight.

-We can also provide anti-burglary fittings, such as pads.
+Through our manufacturers, we can also provide anti-burglary fittings, such as pads.
 These prevent drilling.
 If you choose a higher RC rating for your windows—say, RC3 or above—burglars will need more advanced hardware.

 Examples of these would be high-performance power-tools such as sabre saws or grinders to successfully break into your home.